Lemon Rice Recipe (South Indian Chitranna)

 - 2 teaspoons urad dal (split black gram)

-3. Add cumin seeds and let them sizzle for about 1 minute to infuse the oil with aroma.
+2. Heat mustard oil in a frying pan over high flame.
+Add mustard seeds and cumin seeds, letting them sizzle for about a minute to infuse the oil with flavor.

 - ½ teaspoon turmeric powder